-- 7.1 A member may ask any member of the Cabinet questions on a point of clarification only about key decisions made by Cabinet since Council last met or that have not previously been presented to Council. - 7.2 A member may ask any member of the Cabinet or the Chairman of any Committee questions about any matter in relation to which the Council has powers or duties which affects the Borough. - 7.3 Questions pursuant to 7.2. above must be submitted to the Proper Officer by 5:00pm at least 2 clear working days before the meeting unless the Speaker and the person to whom the question is to be put agree that the matter is urgent in which case the question must be provided to the Proper Officer 24 hours before the time of the meeting. - 7.4 Questions received pursuant to 7.2 are tabled at the meeting, printed in the order in which they are received. - 7.5 A member may ask a supplementary question arising from the reply to their original question. - 7.6 A member of the public or organisation may only ask one question per meeting, which cannot be more than 50 words long except with the approval of the Speaker. - 7.7 All questions pursuant to 7.6 above must be submitted to the Proper Officer by 5:00pm at least 7 clear working days before the meeting and will be included in the Council Agenda in the order in which they are received. - 7.8 The Speaker may, in consultation with the Chief Executive or the Proper Officer, rule any question out of order if questions do not meet the requirements detailed in 7.2 or in his/her opinion it would risk the defamation of any individual, relates to confidential or exempt information, relates to an individual or personal dealings with the Council or is considered to be frivolous, vexatious or repetitious.
-The Proper Officer may require any person submitting a public question to amend their question so as to comply with these rules, failing which the question will not be considered at the meeting. - 7.9 An answer will be provided by the person to whom the question was put or his/ her nominee and can be either a direct oral answer, a reference to an already existing publication or, if the reply cannot be conveniently be given orally, or the relevant time period has expired (30 minutes for member questions raised in accordance with paragraph 7.1 and 30 minutes for member questions raised in accordance with paragraph 7.2 and 15 minutes for public questions), a written answer will be sent to the person who asked the question and circulated to all Members via the Council's intranet or e-mail within five clear working days.
+- 7.1 A member may ask any member of the Cabinet questions on a point of clarification only about key decisions made by Cabinet since Council last met or that have not previously been presented to Council. - 7.2 A member may ask any member of the Cabinet or the Chairman of any Committee questions about any matter in relation to which the Council has powers or duties which affects the Borough. - 7.3 Questions pursuant to 7.2. above must be submitted to the Proper Officer by 5:00pm at least 2 clear working days before the meeting unless the Speaker and the person to whom the question is to be put agree that the matter is urgent in which case the question must be provided to the Proper Officer 24 hours before the time of the meeting. - 7.4 Questions received pursuant to 7.2 are tabled at the meeting, printed in the order in which they are received. - 7.5 A member may ask a supplementary question arising from the reply to their original question. - 7.6 A member of the public or organisation may only ask one initial question and one supplementary question arising from the reply to their initial question, per meeting.
+The initial question cannot be more than 50 words long except with the approval of the Speaker. - 7.7 All questions pursuant to 7.6 above must be submitted to the Proper Officer by 5:00pm at least 7 clear working days before the meeting and will be included in the Council Agenda in the order in which they are received. - 7.8 The Speaker may, in consultation with the Chief Executive or the Proper Officer, rule any question out of order if questions do not meet the requirements detailed in 7.2 or in his/her opinion it would risk the defamation of any individual, relates to confidential or exempt information, relates to an individual or personal dealings with the Council or is considered to be frivolous, vexatious or repetitious.
+The Proper Officer may require any person submitting a public question to amend their question so as to comply with these rules, failing which the question will not be considered at the meeting.